brokensmile2103/init-live-search/README.md

 1. Install and run Meilisearch yourself — self-hosted or via [Meilisearch Cloud](https://www.meilisearch.com/cloud).
 This plugin does not host or manage a server for you.
 2. Go to **Settings → Init Live Search → Meilisearch**, enter your Host URL, Index Name, and a **search-only** API key, then enable the integration.
-3. Index your existing content:
+3. Index your existing content — click **Reindex Now** on the Settings page (runs in the background, no server access needed), or run it yourself:
    ```bash
    wp init-live-search meili-reindex
    ```